-On our second day, we drove past a few primitive roadside campsites along Old Ore Road and look forward to booking one of these sites for our next Big Bend camping trip.
+We drove past a few primitive roadside campsites along Old Ore Road and look forward to booking one of these sites for our next Big Bend camping trip.

 These sites simply offer a place to camp for the night.
 There are no amenities of any kind, similar to dispersed camping in national forests or dry camping/boondocking.
 That means pack it in and pack it out.
 Learn how you can minimize your impact at Big Bend National Park.

-RV campgrounds Near Big Bend National Park
+Camping Near Big Bend National Park

 - Marathon Motel & RV Park in Marathon, Texas